MartinStokroos/ezResponseBox/README.md

 ![](ezResponseBox.png) | ![](ezResponseBox_bottomside.png)

 ## Known bugs
-Displays only one hex character in keyboard mode II for the 0-state input code in some terminal programs.
+- Displays only one "0"-character in keyboard mode-II for the 0-state code in some terminal programs.
 In real, double zeros are sent.
+- The green color of the prototype.